valexandru/iSubjects/README.md

-aplicatie-iOS
+iSubjects
 =============

-An app created at IP Workshop.
+An app created at IP Workshop that wants to display lessons about specific subjects.